Gl0deanR/create-flask-app/README.md

 ---

 Thank you for using Create Flask App!
-If you encounter any issues or have suggestions, please open an issue on GitHub.
+If you encounter any issues or have any suggestions, please open an issue on GitHub.